sweisman/cuttlefish/README.md

 The client runs on Windows, and is statically compiled with OpenSSL or WolfSSL (or another similar library).
 It is written using vanilla ANSI C and the stock Windows 32 API with no extensions.
 It uses a flexible multithreaded design to handle command execution and file transfers.
-Further, it depends on no DLLs.
+Further, it depends on no runtime DLLs.

 It is typically invoked and managed with a Service Manager like [NSSM](https://nssm.cc/).